jetbrains-academy/introduction_to_python/Functions/Parameters and call arguments/task.md

 TypeError: my_function() missing 1 required positional argument: 'surname'
 ```
+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/7248).

 ### Task
 In the code editor, define a function that prints the square of a passed parameter.